 A visual comparison showing how Whealey's theory, Theory 1, is far less probable than an obvious alternative, Theory 2, as explained in the text.

 That two authors hundreds of years apart would come up with the same conjecture (that surely a Jewish author like Josephus meant “he was believed to be” and therefore that is a more accurate translation of the author’s intended meaning) may be improbable.
 But it’s not that improbable.
 Far more improbable is every other possible explanation of the evidence.
-For example, Whealey does not even consider this scenario (diagrammed at right): if one single manuscript of the Church History of Eusebius was emended in the Greek to “was believed to be,” perhaps by a scribe who assumed “he was” was surely a mistake, and that manuscript (or an ancestor of it) was used by Jerome to make his translation, and a descendant of that manuscript was used to emend the Syriac translation in the 5th century (whose author we already know changed several other things from the earlier Syriac), then all the evidence is explained by positing only a single textual corruption in a single manuscript of a single book (the Church History of Eusebius), and one emendation based on it (in a translation we already know was emended in several ways).
+For example, Whealey does not even consider this scenario (diagrammed at right): if one single manuscript of the Church History of Eusebius was emended in the Greek to “was believed to be,” perhaps by a scribe who assumed “he was” was surely a mistake, and that manuscript (or a descendant of it) was used by Jerome to make his translation, and a descendant of that manuscript was used to emend the Syriac translation in the 5th century (whose author we already know changed several other things from the earlier Syriac), then all the evidence is explained by positing only a single textual corruption in a single manuscript of a single book (the Church History of Eusebius), and one emendation based on it (in a translation we already know was emended in several ways).

 And that’s not the only alternative.
 It’s entirely possible the reason all extant manuscripts of the Syriac translation of the Church History of Eusebius read “he was the Christ” and not “he was believed to be the Christ,” is that in fact that’s what it always said, because that’s what the Greek text the Syriac author was translating from said, because that’s what Eusebius wrote (because that’s what Josephus wrote).
 And what happened instead is that the single corruption in the Greek that Jerome used to translate his Latin from survived in descendants of that manuscript that were known to Michael (or Theophilus), and he (or Theophilus) used that corrupted Greek text to correct his text by (a common occurrence in ancient and medieval translation and transcription work).
 Then all the evidence is explained, including why all extant copies of the 5th century Syriac don’t agree with Michael’s, by positing only a single textual corruption in a single manuscript tradition of a single book (the Church History of Eusebius).
 Only one other ad hoc assumption is required: that Michael or Theophilus had access to a Greek manuscript of the Church History derived from that same corrupted manuscript translated by Jerome, and used it to emend his lift from Theophilus—or Theophilus used it to emend his lift from the Syriac translation of Eusebius (and Michael simply copied that).